lnfernux/lnfernux.github.io/_posts/2022-07-06-AzureLighthouse-ManagedIdentity.md

 ## 2. Deploy playbooks with managed identities enabled
 Using the Sentinel-as-Code project (https://github.com/javiersoriano/sentinelascode) as inspiration, we can deploy playbooks with a simple push-pipeline:

-Assuming a simple Azure DevOps setup similar to the one mentioned above with the SPN from the above Lighthouse-configuration defined as the `service-connection` or the subscription-object in the Azure Powershell-task:
+Assuming a simple Azure DevOps setup similar to the one mentioned above with the SPN from the above Lighthouse-configuration defined as the `service-connection` or the subscription-object in the Azure Powershell-task.

 ### Example pipeline